NFT-Standards-WG/Calls/README.md

 # NFT WG EIP Meets

-## About
+Meets are Bi-weekly calls of the NFT Standards WG 🥝 These calls will be topic specific - each call will have it's own topic and we will be discussing EIPs relevant to the topic.

-NFT Standards is going to start hosting regular, bi-weekly calls - Meets 🐝
+Meets are trying to be more collaborative hence we will be using GitHub Issues format for these calls so anyone can propose topic and EIPs that will be discussed.
+The agenda will be set few days prior to the Meet itself.

-Those calls will be topic specific and we will be discussing a few EIPs related to the topic with authors.
+These calls will be co-hosted by the EIP Editors

 ## FAQs: